 Congregation Beth Sholom offers classes, casual learning opportunities, and social gatherings for adults designed to bring Jewish values, culture, rituals, and texts into our everyday lives.
 We expand our social and cultural horizons with visiting Jewish scholars, professors, Judaic art and photography exhibits, Jewish authors, political pundits, artists, journalists, rabbis, and more.

 In addition, Beth Sholom plays a proactive role in the Bay Area Jewish community, partnering with other Jewish and community-based organizations to co-sponsor special lecture events, cultural and political presentations, and more.

 We will be launching a number of new Lifelong Learning classes in Fall 2018.
 For more information on our adult education offerings, please email the synagogue office.

 INTRO TO JUDAISM

-Cost: $360 for an individual, $540 for a couple, with 20% discount offered to CBS members.
-Some financial aid and payment options are available — CBS is committed to never turning people away.
-For more information, contact email Amanda Russell or call us at 415-221-8736.
+Cost: The cost is $400 per person and $600 per couple for non-members.
+CBS members receive a 50% discount.
+Ability to pay Some financial aid and payment options are available — CBS is committed to never turning people away.
+For more information, email Amanda Russell or call Bill Crotty at 415-940-7091 for assistance.

 Where: Main Meeting Room